-4.2.10 Environment, Health and Safety
+Environment, Health, and Safety

 The environment in which the Group operates, and the health and safety of its Representatives is a key concern for Snowdome.
-The impact of environment, health and safety issues are taken into account when making key decisions.
-These decisions must not compromise the Group's responsibility to its Representatives and the environment and must at all times comply with local laws.
+The impact of environment, health and safety issues are considered when making key decisions.
+These decisions must not compromise the Group's responsibility to its Representatives and the environment and must always comply with local laws.

-It is the responsibility of all Representatives to act in accordance with occupational health and safety legislation, regulations and policies applicable to activities.
+It is the responsibility of all Representatives to act in accordance with occupational health and safety legislation, regulations, and policies applicable to activities.

-4.2.11 Discrimination and Harassment
+Discrimination and Harassment